Click to skip the navigation bar

 User Application Requirement

-One of the easy and most accurate ways to test for optimum MTU is to do a simple DOS Ping test.
-You will simply send out ping requests and progressively lower your packet size until the packet no longer needs to be fragmented.
-Although this simple test is accurate for testing end points, users may find that a lower MTU may be better for their particular circumstances.
-Important Note: MTU must be 1492 (or lower) when using PPPoE connectivity.
-More detailed information about the effects of MTU can be found here.
+One of the easiest and most accurate ways to test for optimum MTU is to do a simple DOS Ping test.
+Send out ping requests and progressively lower your packet size until the packet no longer needs to be fragmented.
+Although this simple test is accurate for testing endpoints, users may find that a lower MTU may be better for their particular circumstances.
+MTU must be 1492 (or lower) when using PPPoE connectivity.

-Important Notes:
+Important Notes

 The command for this ping test is ping www.tp-link.com -f -l xxxx.

-•You can use any well known, pingable domain like ping www.google.com -f -l xxxx in place of www.tp-link.com for the test.
+•You can use any well-known, pingable domain like ping www.google.com -f -l xxxx in place of www.tp-link.com for the test.

 •There is a single space between each command.

-•"-l" is a lower case letter L, not the number one.
+•"-l" is a lower-case letter L, not the number one.

 •The last four numbers are the test packet size.

+Step 3.
 Drop the test packet size down (10 or 12 bytes) and test again.
 Notice that the packet still needs to be fragmented.
 (Figure 2)

-Take the maximum packet size from the ping test and add 28.
+Step 6.
+Take the maximum unfragmented packet size from the ping test and add 28.
 You add 28 bytes because 20 bytes are reserved for the IP header and 8 bytes must be allocated for the ICMP Echo Request header.
-Remember: You must add 28 to your results from the ping test!

 An example: